"The Tao leader

 Tao Te Ching, Chapter 14

-An earlier version of this lesson appeared in Dreher, D. (1996).
-The Tao of Personal Leadership.
-New York, NY: HarperCollins.
+An earlier version of this lesson was published in Dreher, D. E. (2002).
+Inner gardening: A seasonal path to inner peace.
+New York, NY: HarperCollins Quill.